 Program Goals and Objectives

-The primary focus of the program is to achieve a high level of excellence in clinical judgment, case selection, and technical expertise with a variety of interventional equipment.
-There is a strong emphasis on appropriate inpatient and outpatient management to provide the highest level of effective care and follow-up in patients undergoing interventional procedures.
+The primary focus of the program is to achieve a high level of excellence in clinical judgment, case selection and technical expertise with a variety of interventional equipment.
+There is a strong emphasis on appropriate inpatient and outpatient management to provide the highest level of effective care and follow-up for patients undergoing interventional procedures.
 By the end of the year graduates will be able to perform as an independent operator and contribute in either clinical practice or an academic setting and be viewed as leaders in their specific medical community.

 The Fellowship program includes treatment of

-• Complex coronary disease
+• Peripheral arterial disease

 These treatments include